swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 	- Synthetic data
 		- [Beyond A*: Better Planning with Transformers](https://arxiv.org/abs/2402.14083) - synthetic planning data from A* search logs. [swyx summary](https://twitter.com/swyx/status/1761141537201926431)
 	- [Mamba: the Easy Way](https://news.ycombinator.com/item?id=39482428)
+		- Idea #1: Selectivity - By making model parameters a function of the input, Mamba makes it possible to “focus” on the parts of the input that are more important for the task at hand.
+		- Idea #2: Fast training without convolutions - using parallel prefix sum
 		- and [Visual Guide to Mamba and State Space Models](https://maartengrootendorst.substack.com/p/a-visual-guide-to-mamba-and-state)
 	- [The Era of 1-bit LLMs: ternary parameters for cost-effective computing](https://arxiv.org/abs/2402.17764)
 		- [commentary](https://twitter.com/teortaxesTex/status/1762993615750516777)